gpreets/newlab/wp-content/plugins/amr-shortcode-any-widget/readme.txt

 == Changelog ==

+= Version 3.2 =
+*  tweaked some error messages and handle situation better where there are no widgets or possibly empty sidebars.

 = Version 3.1 =
 *  added code for the widget-id to appear in the widget settings window.